datanav/docs/data-modelling.rst

 • name them the same as the pipe that produced it (the default and does not need to be specified)

-.. _data-modelling-workflow:
+.. _data-modelling-dataflow:

-Workflow for transforming data in Sesam
+Dataflow for transforming data in Sesam
 ---------------------------------------

 Most Sesam projects will have a set flow that the data goes through.

-The best-practice workflow follows a simple flow structure created for an optimal Sesam experience.
+The best-practice dataflow follows a simple flow structure created for an optimal Sesam experience.

 |